Fact-checking at the AP

 HOPE YEN is a national reporter based in Washington, D.C.
 She regularly contributes fact check stories in tandem with senior writer and editor Calvin Woodward.
 In her 15 years in Washington, she has reported on the Supreme Court, demographics, veterans affairs and politics.
 Her methodical count of the Democratic delegates in the 2016 presidential election was cited by Politico as “one of the 16 stories that changed the 2016 race,” confirming before every other news outlet that Hillary Clinton would win her party’s nomination.
 Yen previously covered business and the courts for the AP in New York City, Philadelphia and Harrisburg, Pa.

 We produce fact checks when we are presented with a claim from a newsmaker – in any format – that deserves further explanation or scrutiny.
 The AP Fact Check team, along with our experts in the field, investigates and reports out that claim to present the facts around it.
 These claims can come from newsmakers from any news department, and they are fact-checked by our AP experts, with oversight, guidance and reporting help from the AP Fact Check team.

-The AP Fact Check team also works to debunk misleading or false information in text or visuals through an item known as Not Real News.
+The AP Fact Check team also produces items that debunk misleading or false information and visuals that are gaining significant traction online.

 COMMENTS/SUGGESTIONS/CLAIMS TO SUBMIT